 As discussed in the Public Engagement Summary (Appendix B), the City has worked diligently to engage the public in a bilingual manner as part of its comprehensive General Plan Update, a project which necessarily includes the Housing Element.
 The community outreach and public input process are fundamental to the General Plan Update.
-This process seeks meaningful and comprehensive feedback from the entire San Jacinto Community, helping to ensure the General Plan Update represents a shared vision that the community will take pride in.
-Guided by the Community Engagement Plan, the City conducted three rounds of community workshops and two pop-up events between February and August 2019.
+This process seeks meaningful and comprehensive feedback from the entire San Jacinto Community, including those from lower incomes or from persons with special needs, helping to ensure the General Plan Update represents a shared vision that the community will take pride in.
+To specifically solicit input from all members of the San Jacinto community, the City prepared and delivered a bilingual direct mailer to every single resident and business in San Jacinto (15,000 addresses) to advertise the General Plan Update, provide specific information on the Visioning Workshops, and direct stakeholders to the website for more information.
+At the Visioning Workshops, participants were polled to understand how they heard about the Workshops; the number one response was the direct mailer, and the City is proud to have provided every single resident and business owner with an invitation to participate in the program.

+Guided by the Community Engagement Plan, the City conducted three rounds of bilingual community workshops and two pop-up events between February and August 2019.
 Workshop 1 focused on Visioning, Workshop 2 on Transportation and Mobility, and Workshop 3 on Land Use and Housing.
 Pop-up events were hosted in conjunction with two Kool August Nights summer concert series events.
-In addition to the inperson activities, residents were encouraged to complete an online survey, and the City hosted a set of stakeholder focus groups.
+In addition to the in-person activities, residents were encouraged to complete an bilingual online survey, and the City hosted a set of stakeholder focus groups.
 Approximately 200 people participated in the process, providing feedback through visually-rich, hands-on activities like Post-it note brainstorming, mapping, visioning, interactive polling, and comment cards.
 The appendices include graphic displays of workshop materials and feedback.